Isra-07/Gamified-focus-system/ARCHITECTURE.md

 **Flow:**
 1. TimerController starts a countdown and checks the foreground app every 5 seconds
-2. User switches to Instagram → `UsageStatsManager` detects `com.instagram.android`
+2. User switches to Instagram → `UsageStatsManager` detects `com.instagram.android.`
 3. `DistractionEvent` created and saved → distraction counter increments
 4. User receives warning: "Stay focused!
-You switched to Instagram"
+You switched to Instagram."
 5. Timer continues; session resumes when the user returns
 6. On completion, the focus rate (75%) is displayed